Redocly/redocly-cli/.changeset/loud-forks-speak.md

 '@redocly/cli': patch
 ---

-Fixed the wrong location pointer when reporting on the 'no-path-trailing-slash' rule.
+Fixed the location pointer when reporting on the 'no-path-trailing-slash' rule.